Hendon (UK Parliament constituency)

+In 2024, Pinto-Duschinsky won Hendon from the Conservatives by a margin of just 15 votes, making Hendon the most marginal seat in the United Kingdom.

 History

-1918-1945
+1918–1945

 The first incarnation of the constituency was created for the 1918 general election.
 By 1941, the estimated electorate reached 217,900.
 For the 1945 general election, the areas of the constituency were thus divided between North and South new entities and contributions to other new seats, including the principal part of Harrow East.
-The 1918-1945 was a period of near-full adult franchise and saw the most significant adult population increase nationally within the constituency, this coincided with a period of major residential building locally.
+The 1918–1945 was a period of near-full adult franchise and saw the most significant adult population increase nationally within the constituency, this coincided with a period of major residential building locally.

 Since 1997

 In the boundary change legislation passed to implement the Fifth Periodic Review of Westminster constituencies for the 1997 general election, the London Borough of Barnet's parliamentary representation was reduced from four seats to three and the Hendon North constituency was combined with a northern part of the Hendon South constituency, creating the present Hendon constituency.
 A south-eastern swathe of former Hendon South was placed into Finchley and Golders Green.
 Within 10% of the average electorate, the seat avoided malapportionment that would otherwise exist by way of two undersized constituencies.

 Including the period of division of the present area (1945—97) the various general elections up to 1997 were won by Conservatives, except for the 1945 victory of Barbara Ayrton-Gould (Labour), in Hendon North (1945–50).
 The last Liberal or Liberal Democrat to serve the area of either Hendon seat was in 1910.
 Only these three parties have won the seat or its predecessors.